 It’s the sounds of Carlisle Bay that stay with guests long after they have left: the song of the birds, the whispering of waves, the swoosh of the palm trees.
-In a spectacular location on the island’s southern coast, Carlisle Bay is part of the CampbellGray Hotels collection.
-The hotel features spacious Ocean and Garden Suites for couples which are quite separate from the family-friendly Beach and Carlisle Suites.
+In a spectacular location on Antigua’s southern coast, Carlisle Bay features spacious Bay, Ocean and Garden Suites for couples which are quite separate from the family-friendly Beach and Carlisle Suites.
 All have ocean views and cool calm interiors.
 Guests can enjoy tennis, the large gym, a long list of water sports and classes (yoga in the tropical gardens is popular), while those looking to unwind can chill out in the hip library or spa.
 Carlisle Bay excels at looking after families of all ages with a highly acclaimed kid’s club.

 The Carlton Hotel is a seasonal, all-suite St. Moritz property that opened in 1913, and has emerged from a multi-million dollar renovation that redefines the concept of luxury.
 Skiers are drawn to St. Moritz for its beauty, and its variety of social, sports and cultural events make it a true holiday choice.
 Accommodations were created by interior designer Carlo Rampazzi and face St. Mortiz Lake and the Swiss Alps.
 With a 1,200-square-meter spa and many beauty and wellness treatments, the hotel is the perfect choice for international sophisticated travelers.
 Ski rentals, a ski school on property, personal butler service, a Kids & Teens Club and fine dining at the Restaurant Romanoff.
 Indulge into the three-Michelin star cuisine of Enrico & Roberto Cerea at the restaurant "Da Vittorio - St. Moritz".